-- Pour the entire jar of pepperoncinis over the meat, including the juice.
+- Pour the entire jar of pepperoncinis and optionally, the Giardiniera over the meat, including the juice.
 Then fill the crock-pot/pan until the meat is nearly fully submerged.
 Then add the Italian seasoning, onion, garlic, and mix.
 Wrap crock-pot/pan with aluminum foil.
 Place on the smoker or grill indirect.

 - Every half hour or so, check your fire and vents to keep the temp between 250-325deg, rotating the pan if using a Weber grill to ensure even cooking.
 Throw a handful of lump about every hour or as needed to maintain temp.
 Throw a few oak wood chips on the hot coals as well.

 - Cook for 5-6 hours or until the meat pulls apart easily with a fork.
 You can hold the meat for longer as needed.
 We A|B tested the two methods and the Big Green Egg imparted a slightly more smokey flavor, but since both were done with lump, they were virtually indistinguishable.

 - Mound up the Italian Beef on the hoagie rolls, add cheese and serve with side of gravy for dipping.
 Enjoy!